Inside The Toolkit: 21 Test Software Testing Tools Rated and Reviewed

 Jenkins – a continuous integration server for running automation test on demand and improving release process.
 We use Jenkins to send emails both in case of errors and success builds.

-Listed instruments are open source automation testing tools, so you don’t need to worry about additional licensing.
+Listed instruments are open source automation software testing tools, so you don’t need to worry about additional licensing.
 Also to higher application performance you can combine these tools.

 Ruslan Strazhnyk, Test Automation Lead at CipherHealth